pupils pupil

 Handwriting

-In Acorns Class, children are taught correct pinch pencil grip and comfortable writing position.
+In EYFS, children are taught correct pinch pencil grip and comfortable writing position.
 Children will be taught the ELS mnemonics to form each letter.
 From Year 1 children will begin to learn the continuous cursive hand.
 This means that all letters will start from the line with lead ins.
 We aim for children to be joining most letters correctly by the end of KS1.
-In Oaks Class, handwriting is taught as part of daily phonics lessons.
+In Brooks Class, handwriting is taught as part of daily phonics lessons.
 In KS2 handwriting will be taught twice a week.

 Children who demonstrate excellent handwriting may earn their pen licence from as soon as Year 2.
 To earn this, their presentation must be consistently impressive with all letters fully cursive.
 Any child who has not earned their pen licence by Year 4 will be given a handwriting pen as at Ogbourne, we believe this boosts their confidence and often provides another stimulus for great presentation.
 By Year 5 and 6 all written work will be in black pen.
 There will be termly opportunities for children to demonstrate excellent handwriting by writing up work for display.